 Grade Grade points per credit

-A Excellen t 4.0
+Α Excellent 4.0

 A- 3.7

 B+ 3.3

-B Good 3.0
+В Good 3.0

 B- 2.7

 C+ 2.3

-C Satisfact ory 2.0
+C Satisfactory y 2.0

 C- 1.7

 D+ 1.3

-D Margina 1.0
+D Marginal 1.0

 D- 0.7

 F Failure 0.0

 AF 0.0

 WF 0.0

 AW

 W

-A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate or master's degree.
-Any grade of C- or below will not fulfill the requirements of a certificate or a master's degree.
+A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate or graduate degree.
+Any grade of C- or below will not fulfill the requirements of a certificate or a graduate degree.
+A grade of pass/fail cannot be used to fulfill the requirements of a certificate, endorsement, or graduate degree.
 No grade lower than C- can be used to fulfill the requirements of an endorsement and the student will not receive a full institutional recommendation from Morningside College.
 A graduate cumulative GPA of 3.0 is also required for completion of the degree.

 A grade of W is assigned for student-initiated drops/withdrawals prior to the official drop deadline.
 A grade of AW is assigned for an administrative withdrawal prior to the official drop deadline.
 A grade of WF or AF is assigned for a student-initiated withdrawal or administrative withdrawal after the official drop deadline.
 A grade of W or AW does not affect the student's GPA.
-However, a grade of WF or AF is computed in the GPA in the same manner as a grade of F. The W, AW, WF, or AF grade is assigned by the Registrar upon notification by the Dean/Director of the student's respective graduate program.
+However, a grade of WF or AF is computed in the GPA in the same manner as a grade of F. The W, AW, WF, or AF grade is assigned by the Registrar upon notification by the Department Head of the student's respective graduate program.
 Withdrawing from a course or receiving an administrative withdrawal may impact the student's financial aid and does not eliminate a student's financial obligations to the College.